 Within certain site conditions, resightings of marked birds can also be done with binoculars.
 As I do many hours of resighting in a hide close to ducks and I almost managed to read duck nasal saddle codes with my old Leica 10x50, that induced me to move to 15x56 binoculars.
 I purchased a Swarovski SLC 15x56 during the late nineteen's, it allowed me to resight nasal saddles until 30-40m and it was my cr-binocular until recently.
 With the purchase of a Leica Geovid15x56 I compare bellow both binoculars.

 As I use eye-glasses, I couldn't see all FOV of the Swarovski and it was one of the reasons to choose to purchase the Leica (it also has a telemeter - allows to measure distances...).
 See the specifications in the table bellow - the useful FOV was estimated using eye-glasses and comparing to the TFOV of the Swarovski, without eye-glasses.

 I couldn't measure light transmition but the Leica has more light and contrast that results in a more 3D image and slightly better resolution (measured with bino stabilised over a tripod - not attached to it).
 The Swaro image shows a yellowish tone.

 The upper images show the Swaro on the left and the Leica on the right, with my Sony a6000, at 16mm zoom (images only resized).
 On the top is the normal view without eye-glasses.
 Below is the eye-glass users perspective - it was obtained inserting a rubber ring to reduce the usable eye-relief - I concluded that the eye-relief difference is higher than the 2 mm obtained comparing the producers information!

 I must inform you that my Swaro is needing maintenance (some dirty on inside lenses...), and that there is a new Swaro version - I recently looked through one and all AFOV is visible with eye-glasses.
-I will update this test when I will have a chance to test the new Swaro model but meanwhile I'm finally sending my for maintenance - I don't need it since the Leica is my new cr-binocular!...
+I will update this test when I will have a chance to compare the new Swaro model but meanwhile I'm finally sending my for maintenance - I don't need it since the Leica is my new cr-binocular!...